-Brenda Selena Lara (She/Her/Ella) Brenda Lara is a bisexual woman that originates from Huntington Park, CA. She was raised by a strong hardworking mother who taught her the value of Feminism (without ever using the word Feminism) her upbringing influenced her to research women of color's knowledge.
-After transferring from LMU, Brenda attended UCLA majoring in Philosophy and minoring in Chicana and Chicano Studies.
+Brenda Selena Lara (She/Her/Ella) Brenda Lara is a bisexual Chicana who originates from Huntington Park, CA. She was raised by a strong hardworking mother who taught her the value of Feminism (without ever using the word Feminism); her upbringing influenced her to research women of color's knowledge.
+After transferring from Loyola Marymount University, Brenda attended UCLA majoring in Philosophy and minoring in Chicana and Chicano Studies.
 As a Eugene Cota-Robles Fellow in the Cesar Chávez Department of Chicana and Chicano Studies she plans to use Continental Philosophy, Chicana Queer Feminism, and history to disrupt the notion that Chicanas and Latinas do not produce knowledge.

 Briceida Hernandez-Toledo (She/Her and They/Them) Briceida is a queer Xicana born and raised in Las Vegas, Nevada.
 She attended the University of Nevada, Las Vegas where she majored in gender and sexuality studies.
 Currently she is a graduate student at the University of California, Los Angeles in the Chicana/o Studies doctoral program.
 She is interested in the intersections between citizenship, borders, immigration, gender/sexuality, and violence.
 With a grounding in women of color feminist scholarship, she wants to contribute to the survival and prosperity of her communities.
 As a co-creator of The Muxerista Collective, a Xicanx feminist media platform, Briceida hopes to build bridges and make academia accessible to create spaces for activism, feminism, social justice, and self-care.
-Brooklyne Gipson (She/Her/Hers) Brooklyne is a third year PhD student at the University of Southern California's Annenberg School for Communication and Journalism.
-Her research takes an intersectional approach to interrogating how communities traditionally thought of as "marginalized" engage in political discourse on social media platforms.
-She is currently working to complete a Gender Studies certificate under the advisement of Dr. Ange-Marie Hancock Alfaro.
-Her interest in Gender Studies stems from her frustration with the profoundly biased and deficiency narrative-focused research that exists in relation to oppressed people and technology.
-Brooklyne's work aims to instead highlight areas of fecundity and make visible systems of power that actually work to push certain bodies further outside the margins.